Skip to content

 Terminal window

-sudo prexorctl setup --role controller \
+sudo prexorctl setup \

---mongo-uri "$EXISTING_MONGO_URI" \
+--controller-mongo-uri "$EXISTING_MONGO_URI" \

-12. Run a DR drill before launch
+15. Run the DR drill before launch

 Terminal window